Accident and Emergency Claims

 If you have been the victim of an error made by a doctor, nurse or other healthcare professional whilst receiving treatment in hospital, you could be eligible for compensation.
-To find out if you have a valid claim, contact our solicitors today for a free case assessment.
-You can find out within minutes if you are eligible, and we will be happy to answer any questions you may have about our service or the processes involved.
+To find out if you have a valid claim, contact a solicitor today for a free case assessment.
+You can find out within minutes if you are eligible, and a legal adviser will be happy to answer any questions you may have about the service or the processes involved.

 Am I eligible to make an accident and emergency claim?